PDLT-University-of-York/test-split-site/docs/other-tools/index.md

     We also offer a range of other tools to support teaching and learning.
 Potential uses include building or presenting content, introducing interactivity and facilitating communication.

-!!! tip  "Not sure which tool to use?"

-    Our [Tools at a glance guide](https://bit.ly/yorktools) categorises the learning technology tools available at the University by theme or approach to learning, helping you to find the tool most suited to support your needs.

 ## Our tools

 <div class="grid cards" markdown>